map3xyz/ethereum-tokenlist/README.md

-# tokenlist-starter
+# Ethereum Tokenlist
-A template repo to create token lists for different assets
+A tracker for Ethereum token metadata